Unsername4092/project_PE2A1/README.md

 5. Contact
 ***
 ## 1. Introduction
 This program is designed to take information from users and analyze it.
+We created a program that extracts and analyzes data provided by customers to show and save information in graphs and csv file for easy understanding.
 ***
 ## 2. Install list
 Python libraries used by the program include: